Ver en Español

 Divorce can be a painful and stressful experience, especially when dividing assets.

 When a couple decides to separate, they must divide their assets, including their retirement accounts.
 However, what happens if one spouse withdraws money from a retirement account during a divorce?
-We’ll discuss what happens if your husband cashes out his 401k during divorce in Miami and what you need to know about it.
+If your spouse has already taken funds from a retirement account, you must act quickly to secure your Property Division rights.
+In 2026, Florida courts have robust mechanisms to credit you for ‘wasted’ assets during the final distribution of your estate.

 If you’re concerned about your soon-to-be-ex-spouse making these types of financial moves during your divorce, contact an experienced Miami divorce lawyer ASAP.